Below is guidance on frequently asked questions about the complaints process and hearings.

 11. What is the media organization required to do if my complaint is upheld?

 The newspaper or online platform concerned will publish the hearing report in full if Council finds in favour of the complainant.
 If the complaint is not upheld, the newspaper may publish part or all of the hearing report.

 Media organizations: How to respond to a complaint

 12. What should a member news media organization do if it receives a complaint?

 If you have not already communicated with the complainant to see if the problem can be resolved, please do so as quickly as possible.

 When the NNC forwards a complaint, you have 15 business days to respond to the complainant and copy the NNC.
-After that time, if there has been no resolution, the complaint process will proceed to Council for consideration.
+After that time, if there has been no resolution, the complaint will proceed to Council for consideration.

 13. What happens when the Council makes a ruling?

 If a complaint is upheld, you must publish a fair report, including the text of the decision.
 You may also publish a report when a complaint has been dismissed, or publish a link to the NNC decision.
 Members are encouraged to report on all hearing decisions of the NewsMedia Council.